Principal Care Management in Pennsylvania.

 PCM billing in Pennsylvania.

 PCM uses federally standardized CPT codes with uniform reimbursement across Pennsylvania.
-PA Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+PA Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 PCM services, first 30 min of clinical staff time per month